Apple32452/phase_2_sparse_recovery/README.md

 In the current project draft, the learned detector improves over CoSaMP by approximately **8–10% relative NRMSE** at tail amplitudes `0.3–0.4`, consistently across multiple operator seeds and model initializations.

-This is the strongest current empirical evidence that learned operator-aware support detection can help when exact sparsity assumptions break.
+This is the strongest current empirical evidence that learned operator-aware support detection can help when exact-sparsity assumptions break.

 ### 4. Attention is explored as a set-level mechanism